 From the European colonization era of the New Continent to the establishment of the “Big Easy” as an economically significant location by way of slavery, New Orleans became the quintessential “Old South.”
-Swampy legends, syncretic mysticism, rebellious revolts and their forgotten heroes, the cultural radiance of New Orleans has inspired countless artists, musicians and writers, who found a new adventure at each corner of the town.
+With swampy legends, syncretic mysticism, rebellious revolts and their forgotten heroes, the cultural radiance of New Orleans has inspired countless artists, musicians and writers who found a new adventure at each corner of the town.

 The mansion at 1239 First Street is commonly known as The Rosegate House because of the rosette pattern of its fence.
 It's widely considered to be one of the most canonic examples of how New Orleans's past morphed in American pop culture.